Taking control of your biological age with epigenetics

 Aging is a universal truth, a journey that begins the moment we are born.
 It’s a dynamic, lifelong process that affects every cell, tissue, and organ in our bodies.
-Yet, despite its inevitability, aging doesn’t have to be a downward journey, quite the opposite.
+And, the good news is, we have a high degree of control on how it unfolds.

 Biological Age vs. Chronological Age

-Factors like genetics, lifestyle, and environmental exposures influence biological age.
 Two people with the same chronological age can have vastly different biological ages due to differences in diet, exercise, stress levels, and toxin exposure.
-Focusing on reducing biological age through healthy habits can help you feel and perform younger than your years.
+Focusing on slowing biological aging through healthy lifestyle choices can help you feel and perform younger than your years.

 The Interaction of Lifestyle and Biological Aging